-Saskatoon’s average Air Quality was ranked as Good by the Air Quality Index in 2014, and has been showing a slow downward trend over the past decade.
-This means that on average residents with severe respiratory ailments now may notice minor effects, when prior to 2009 the air quality was ranked Excellent and there were no known health impacts.
+Saskatoon’s average Air Quality was ranked as Good by the Air Quality Index in 2018, but has been showing a downward trend over the past decade.
+This means that on average residents with severe respiratory ailments now may notice minor effects.
+Prior to 2009 the air quality was ranked Excellent and there were no known health impacts.

 |Average Air Quality Index||14||14||15||14||15||18||17||16||17||18||21||17||17.5||23|

 |Air Quality Index||Range||Impact on Environment and Human Health|

 |Excellent||0-15||No known harmful effects to soil, water, vegetation, animals, materials, visibility or human health.|

 |Good||16-25||No known harmful effects to soil, water, vegetation, animals, materials, visibility or human health.
 Persons with severe respiratory ailments sensitive to air pollution may notice some minor effects.|

 |Fair||26-50||Adequate protection against harmful effects to soil, water, vegetation, animals, materials, visibility and human health .
 Persons with severe respiratory ailments sensitive to air pollution may need to modify their usual outdoor activities if experiencing effects.|

 |Poor||51-100||Not all aspects of the environment and human health are adequately protected from possible adverse effects.
 The general population should consider reducing or rescheduling strenuous outdoor activities and higher-risk populations should reduce or reschedule outdoor activities.|

 |Very Poor||>100||Continued air quality in this range could pose high risk to environment and public health.|